Bret Easton Ellis: Podcast

 On November 18, 2013, Ellis launched a podcast with PodcastOne Studios.
 The aim of the show, which comes in 1-hour segments, is to have Ellis engage in open and honest conversation with his guests about their work, inspirations, and life experiences, as well as music and movies.
 Ellis, who has always been averse to publicity, has been using the platform to engage in intellectual conversation and debate about his own observations on the media, the film industry, the music scene and the analog vs. digital age in a generational context.

 Guests have included Kanye West, Marilyn Manson, Judd Apatow, Chuck Klosterman, Kevin Smith, Michael Ian Black, Matt Berninger, Brandon Boyd, B. J. Novak, Gus Van Sant, Joe Swanberg, Ezra Koenig, Ryan Leone, Stephen Malkmus, John Densmore, Fred Armisen and Carrie Brownstein, Matty Healy, Ivan Reitman, and Adam Carolla.

 In April 2018 the Bret Easton Ellis Podcast began a Patreon for instant access to new episodes.

+Quentin Tarantino has been a guest on the Bret Easton Ellis podcast multiple times.
+In his December 2025 appearance on the podcast, Tarantino expressed negative views towards actors Paul Dano, Owen Wilson and Matthew Lillard, causing controversy online, especially regarding Dano.
+Afterwards, Ellis said that he thought the reaction to Tarantino's comments was overblown; "It's just one man's opinion.
+Are people really so upset about this or are they just kind of virtue signaling?".